AppliedEnergistics/Applied-Energistics-2/API.md

 entities or parts.
 Grids are never created directly.
 They form and disband automatically by creating grid nodes, and connecting or disconnecting them.

-**NOTE:** Grids a purely a server-side concept.
+**NOTE:** Grids are a purely a server-side concept.
 They do not exist on the client.

 ### Node Owners and Listeners